 So, a traveling tennis coach earns around $200,000 per year, a sufficient amount?
 I think more than sufficient!

-Furthermore, they receive different bonuses including the 15% – 20% of player’s winning amount.
+Furthermore, they receive different bonuses including the 15% – 20% of the player’s winning amount.

 College coaches receive a yearly salary with supplementary benefits.
 Generally, they get almost $30,000 per year with a rising price of $80,000-$90,000 for the head coach at college.
 But on average rate, college coaches earn $35,000-$50,000 per year.

 An assistant coach gets $20 per hour, and $75,000 to $80,000 per month, which is an estimated amount.
 Assistant coaches also make a good amount, but their earnings depend on the seasonal conditions.

 A tennis club coach usually earns more than an assistant coach.
 They earn around $20-$30 per hour and receive a handsome amount per year.

 The more number of students, the more earning a club coach makes.